andresrgallo/to-do-api/README.md

 ## Application Overview

 This application was developed with the purpose of improving my skills on NodeJs.
 The API was build using a RESTFUL architecture and Tested with Jest and Supertest libraries.
 Mongodb was the database of choice with Mongoose as the ODM library to manage the data.
 A one to many relationship between User model and To-do model was used in order to enable each user to have unique to-dos.
+For password security, the library bcrypt was installed.
+JWT library was used to generate tokens to validate and authenticate users, in order to permit the listing, creation, update and deletion of their own to-dos.
 The Front end of the Application was built using the React library and the repository can be cloned at:

 [https://github.com/andresrgallo/to-do-client.git](https://github.com/andresrgallo/to-do-client.git)